-Emily Cook is a dynamic performer and educator based in Pittsburgh, PA.
-She is the recently-appointed bass clarinetist with the Richmond Symphony Orchestra and principal clarinetist with the Akron Symphony Orchestra, and has performed with the Pittsburgh, Hartford, Williamsburg, Johnstown, and Westmoreland symphonies.
-Emily is dedicated to performing new music, regularly appearing with Pittsburgh’s Alia Musica and serving as the clarinetist and programming director of Kamratōn, which champions the work of contemporary female composers and performers.
-Emily also performs with the socially-minded jazz/fusion group the Afro-Yaqui Music Collective and is active in Pittsburgh’s free improvisation community.
+Emily Cook is a dynamic performer and educator based in Pittsburgh, PA and Bloomington, IN.
+She serves as bass clarinetist with the Evansville Philharmonic and Johnstown Symphony Orchestra and is the former principal clarinetist of the Akron Symphony Orchestra and bass clarinetist of the Richmond (VA) Symphony.
+She has also performed with the symphony orchestras of Pittsburgh, Hartford, Williamsburg, and Westmoreland.
+Emily is dedicated to performing new music, regularly appearing with Pittsburgh’s Alia Musica and serving as the clarinetist and artistic director of Kamratōn, an ensemble which champions the work of contemporary female composers and performers and commissions and produces staged and dramatic chamber works.
+Emily has also appeared with jazz/fusion group the Afro-Yaqui Music Collective and is active in Pittsburgh’s free improvisation community.

-Emily maintains a large private studio and also serves as the choir accompanist at Dutilh United Methodist Church in Cranberry, PA.
+Emily leads woodwind sectionals at Franklin Central High School in Indiana and formerly served as the choir accompanist at Dutilh United Methodist Church in Cranberry, PA.
 She is a native of Western Illinois and is a die-hard Cubs fan.
-In her spare time, she enjoys biking, drinking coffee, and reading Saramago.
+In her spare time, she enjoys biking, drinking coffee, and reading Flannery O’Connor.

 Photo credit: Alisa Innocenti